• Skip to primary navigation

 You may be curious to cook with habanero peppers, but you’ve heard that they are so hot that they’ll leave you in pain.
 This does not have to be the case.
 There are many ways to cook with habanero peppers that won’t destroy your taste buds.

 We cook with habanero peppers all the time.
 We love the heat.
-We actually depend on that heat.
+We actually depend on that heat, especially when making hot sauces.
 Habaneros can range from pretty darned hot to tongue scorching, so it is best to proceed with caution if you’re not accustomed to spicy food.

 Still, habanero peppers bring a wonderful fruity flavor to your dishes that you won’t get anywhere else, so they should not be ignored.